zohaibmohd/marginfi-ai-chatbot/README.md

-# MarginFi AI Chatbot
+# marginfi AI Chatbot

 ## Overview

-The MarginFi AI Chatbot is a conversational assistant designed to provide real-time insights into the MarginFi protocol on Solana.
-It retrieves and summarizes data about banks, assets, liabilities, and APYs, allowing users to explore MarginFi through a simple chat interface.
+The marginfi AI Chatbot is a conversational assistant designed to provide real-time insights into the MarginFi protocol on Solana.
+It retrieves and summarizes data about banks, assets, liabilities, and APYs, allowing users to explore marginfi through a simple chat interface.

 ## Key Features

 *   **Conversational Queries:** Understands and responds to natural language questions like "top banks by assets," "total liabilities," or "What is JitoSOL?".
-*   **Real-Time Data:** Fetches fresh data from the MarginFi protocol (via Helius RPC) every 60 seconds and caches it for quick responses.
+*   **Real-Time Data:** Fetches fresh data from the marginfi protocol (via Helius RPC) every 60 seconds and caches it for quick responses.
 *   **Session Awareness:** Maintains context for follow-up queries within a single chat session.
 *   **Markdown Formatting:** Uses simple markdown formatting for a readable display of data and metrics.